jb-io/ioBroker.wbec/README.md

     ### **WORK IN PROGRESS**
 -->
 ### **WORK IN PROGRESS**
+* [FEATURE] Filter onStateChange events to avoid handling on unchanged values
 * [FEATURE] Add message handler to receive `setPowerTarget` messages
 * [FEATURE] Add `phasesAvailable` state that remains at last used phases
 * [FEATURE] Add `setCurrent` message handler to allow setting currLim for box without modifying states.